Stevan Jovetić: Hertha BSC

 On 27 July 2021, Jovetić signed for Hertha BSC on a two-year contract.
 Becoming the third player (after Florin Răducioiu and Christian Poulsen) in history to play in all five of the big leagues (Germany, Spain, Italy, England and France).
 When he scored against 1.
 FC Köln on 14 August 2021, he became the second player, after Florin Răducioiu, to score at least one league goal in Europe's top five leagues.

 Olympiacos

 On 4 September 2023, Super League Greece club Olympiacos announced the signing of Jovetić.
 He reportedly signed a one-year contract with an option for a further year.
 Jovetić made his debut in the Super League Greece 4th-round game against AEK Athens which ended in a 1–1 draw.
 With Olympiacos, he won the 2023–24 UEFA Europa Conference League, his first European title, appearing as a substitute in a 1–0 extra-time victory over his former club Fiorentina in the final, on 29 May 2024.

 Omonoia

 On 30 September 2024, Jovetić joined Cypriot First Division club Omonoia as a free agent.
+In May 2026, he was part of the Omonoia squad that won the Cypriot First Division, the club's 22nd league title.

+AEL Limassol

+On 28 August 2026, Jovetić signed a two-year contract with AEL Limassol.